chibiboba/JS-120/aaaa Notes/Lesson 2 Notes.md

 // => hello, undefined undefined
 ```

-- Problem here is that `forEach` executes the function expression passed to it, so it gets executed with the global object as context.
+- Problem here is the function expression is passed as argument to `forEach` so its executed with the global object as context.
   - Remember: array iteration methods like `forEach` invoke and executes the callback function on every element in the array.

 ```js